mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 .. note::
   All the markers are published in the ``/common_origin`` frame and are part of a `MarkerArray <http://docs.ros.org/en/api/visualization_msgs/html/msg/MarkerArray.html>`__.
-  That's why namespaces are attractive: we are still able to select the markers we want to display:
+  That's why namespaces are attractive: we are still able to select the markers we want to display.

   .. figure:: _static/Namespaces.png
    :width: 800